Last Updated on October 28, 2023

 After an injury, immobilization of the injured part is important for rest and healing.
 For example in case of plaster injury splinting is done externally to provide immobilization.
 In buddy strapping, the healthy digit acts as a splint, keeping the damaged one in a natural position for healing.

 The method can be used for sprains, dislocations, and other injuries of digits and toes.

 Reduction of the fracture or dislocation, if needed, should be done before this procedure.

 This treatment may be performed by a physician or other medical professional in a hospital, orthopedic clinic, or other medical facility or at first response.

 After identification of the injury and choosing the adjacent digit to be included, a layer of absorbent cotton or gauze is placed between the digits.
 This is done to prevent the breakdown of the skin due to sweat.
-Breakdown may cause ulcers and/ infection.
+The breakdown may cause ulcers and/or infection.

-In place of bandage, a non adhesive tape like micropore can also be used.
+In place of the bandage, a nonadhesive tape like micropore can also be used.

 This procedure should not be done in case of open injuries, tight digital compartments or poor skin condition that would require repeated supervision.

-One the greatest benefit of buddy wrapping is preservation of the movement of rest of digits and hand.
+One of the greatest benefit of buddy wrapping is the preservation of the movement of rest of digits and hand.